Church of Azazel > Beliefs & principles > Rising Gods

 The vast majority of Lilith's worshipers are not Satanists.
 Yet they celebrate a medieval myth of Lilith that is remarkably similar to the Islamic myth of Satan/Shaitan/Iblis.
 Lilith and the Islamic Satan were both said to have disobeyed God in the exact same way, namely by refusing to bow down before Adam.

 Today, Lilith is seen by many as a feminist role model.
-Her worshippers today also associate Her with sexuality and sexual freedom, especially nonreproductive sex and various traditionally forbidden forms of sexuality.
+Her worshipers today also associate Her with sexuality and sexual freedom, especially nonreproductive sex and various traditionally forbidden forms of sexuality.

 Lilith today is also associated with the modern, glamorized image of "vampires" in an era which has forgotten the utterly unglamorous origin of the vampire myth.
 Vampire beliefs were originally a superstitious explanation of the many deadly contagious diseases that have since been wiped out by medical technology.
 "Vampires" today are associated with the dream of eternal youth, a dream with which many people today are obsessed, and which may someday be attained via medical technology.
 Until then, even the modern glamorized "vampire" remains an "infernal" creature.
 If and when the dream of eternal youth is ever attained, it would certainly deal a heavy blow to Christianity and Islam, given their focus on an alleged afterlife, and it would also almost eliminate any need for reproductive sex.